 Arlington County Board Member Katie Cristol is a community advocate and public policy professional.
-She was elected to the Board in November 2015.
-Katie serves on the Joint Subcommittee on Facilities of the Arlington School and County Boards, and is the Co-Chair of Arlington’s Project PEACE, an inter-agency collaboration to address domestic and sexual violence in our community.
+She was elected to the Board in November 2015 and served as Chair of the County Board in 2018.
+Katie is the Co-Chair of Arlington’s Project PEACE, an interagency collaboration to address domestic and sexual violence in our community.

 Katie has been an advocate for women’s issues, including reproductive health, political representation and support for survivors of sexual assault, for over a decade.
 She was appointed to the Arlington Commission on the Status of Women by the County Board in 2012, and supported the Commission’s efforts to garner attention for critical issues such as women’s professional advancement and childcare affordability, and to recognize the achievements of women in the community.

 Katie came to the Arlington County Board with a background in education policy.
 A reading buddy since 2011 at Randolph Elementary School, Katie served as the school’s liaison to the Arlington Public Schools Advisory Council on Instruction.
 During her time on the Arlington County Board, Katie served on the first Joint Subcommittee on Facilities of the Arlington School and County Boards, and helped create a joint citizen advisory body on facilities.